-The share premium account comprises amounts in excess of nominal value received for the issue of shares less any transaction costs
+The share premium account comprises amounts in excess of nominal value received for the issue of shares less any transaction costs.

 When effective freehold land and buildings are revalued any gains and losses are recognised in the revaluation reserve, except to the extent that a revaluation gain reverses a revaluation loss previously recognised in profit or loss or a revaluation loss exceeds the accumulated revaluation gains recognised in the revaluation reserve; such gains and losses are recognised in profit or loss.
-The associated deferred tax on revaluations is also recognised in the revaluation reserve.
-Amounts representing the equivalent depreciation are transferred to profit and loss reserves annually and the full amount is transferred on disposal of the associated property.
+The associated deferred tax on revaluations is also recognised in the revaluation reserves annually and the full amount is transferred on disposal of the associated property.